 Total sites: 18

-The park has more than 17 miles of hiking trails and horse trails ranging from easy to difficult.
+The park has 24 miles of hiking trails, 10.5 miles of bridle trails and 9 miles of biking trails ranging from easy to difficult.
 In addition, the park offers access to the Appalachian Trail.
 The park is a three-day hike from Harper’s Ferry, W.Va., and two days from Shenandoah National Park.
 To protect our wildlife, all pets must be kept on a leash no longer than six feet.
 Vehicles are permitted only on paved park roads.
-Bicycles are allowed only on paved roads and designated trails.
-Horses are not permitted on hiking trails.
+Bicycles and horses are allowed only on designated trails.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Sky Meadows' trails.